taosdata/taos-connector-jdbc/README.md

 - user: Login TDengine user name, default value 'root'.
 - password: user login password, default value 'taosdata'.
 - batchfetch: true: pull the result set in batch when executing the query; false: pull the result set row by row.
 The default value is false. batchfetch uses HTTP for data transfer.
-The JDBC REST connection supports bulk data pulling function. taos-jdbcdriver and TDengine transfer data via WebSocket connection.
-Compared with HTTP, WebSocket enables JDBC REST connection to support large data volume querying and improve query performance.
+The JDBC Websocket connection supports bulk data pulling function. taos-jdbcdriver and TDengine transfer data via WebSocket connection.
+Compared with HTTP, WebSocket enables to support large data volume querying and improve query performance.
 - charset: specify the charset to parse the string, this parameter is valid only when set batchfetch to true.
 - batchErrorIgnore: true: when executing executeBatch of Statement, if one SQL execution fails in the middle, continue to execute the following SQL. false: no longer execute any statement after the failed SQL.
 The default value is: false.
 - httpConnectTimeout: Websocket connection timeout in milliseconds, the default value is 5000 ms.